Xopher00/Project_Lambert/research/bibliography.md

 ## Mathematic foundations

 ### Unified Algebra
 Eric Hehner's Unified Algebra system was the original motivation for this research project.
 If logic and arithmetic are fundamentally the same, it should be possible to create an AI that runs on logic itself.
+Pedro Domingos' research on tensor logic was a secondary inspiration.
+His research shows that although typically thought of as separate, symbolic AI (think Datalog) and deep learning neural networks (transformer based architecture) use the same underlying math.

 - Hehner, E. C. R. (2004).
 From boolean algebra to unified algebra.
 The Mathematical Intelligencer, 26(2), 3–19.
 DOI: 10.1007/BF02985647.
 - Hehner, E. C. R. (2007, revised 2021).
 Unified algebra.
 International Journal of Mathematical Sciences, 1(1), 20–37.
 Available at: https://www.cs.toronto.edu/~hehner/UA.pdf

-### Tensor Logic
-Pedro Domingos' research on tensor logic was a secondary inspiration.
-His research shows that although typically thought of as separate, symbolic AI (think Datalog) and deep learning neural networks (transformer based architecture) use the same underlying math.

 - Domingos, P. (2025).
 Tensor logic: The language of AI. arXiv preprint, arXiv:2510.12269.
 - Shah, S., & Zadrozny, W. (2026).
 Implementing tensor logic: Unifying Datalog and neural reasoning via tensor contraction. arXiv preprint, arXiv:2601.17188.

 ### Fuzzy relations
 These give a good primer on fuzzy logic, from which this project's version of the tensor equation for relational composition is derived.

-- Tarski, A. (1955).
-A lattice-theoretical fixpoint theorem and its applications.
-Pacific Journal of Mathematics, 5(2), 285–309.
 - Zadeh, L. A. (1965).
 Fuzzy sets.
 Information and Control, 8(3), 338–353.
 - Sanchez, E. (1976).
 Resolution of composite fuzzy relation equations.
 Information and Control, 30(1), 38–48.
 - Dubois, D., & Prade, H. (1980).
 Fuzzy sets and systems: Theory and applications.
 Academic Press.